excerpt from the book :

 He was one hundred and twenty years old when he climbed Mount Nebo, the highest elevation west of the Jordan, from which, far beyond the Jordan Valley, one looks to the region that extends east of the river.
 From there, God showed Moses the land.
 He reminded of his promise and then said to Moses:

 I have let you see it with your eyes, but you shall not go over there.
 5 Moses 34,4

 Why was it Moses' fate to see the promised land after the forty-year desert migration, but not to enter it?

 There were allegations against Moses, whereupon he and his brother Aharon visited the tabernacle to ask for God's help.
 God told him to take a staff and to gather the congregation.
 In front of their eyes he should speak to a rock to let water flow:

 Take the staff; and you and your brother Aaron assemble the congregation and speak to the rock before their eyes, that it may yield its water.
 You shall thus bring forth water for them out of the rock and let the congregation and their beasts drink.
 4 Moses 20, 8

 Moses initially did as he was told.
 He stepped before the people and said: Hear now, you rebels: shall we bring water for you out of this rock?

 Then, instead of speaking to the rock, as instructed, Moses, it is said, hit it twice with his staff.
 There was a lot of water coming out and the community could drink and their cattle.

-But the Eternal said to Moses and Aaron, “Because you have not believed Me, to treat Me as holy in the sight of the children of Israel, therefore you shall not bring this assembly into the land which I have given them“
+But the Eternal said to Moses and Aaron, “Because you have not believed Me, to treat Me as the saint in the sight of the children of Israel, therefore you shall not bring this assembly into the land which I have given them“